Building a Near-Zero-Cost Serverless Task Manager on AWS

 So instead of using NAT, I:

-- attached Lambda to the VPC
+- attached Lambda to private subnets in the VPC

-- created a VPC Endpoint for DynamoDB
+- created a DynamoDB Gateway VPC Endpoint (not an Interface Endpoint)

 Step 5.
 Apply IAM least privilege